Poems, Personal Stories, and Observations

 He’ll miss the preaching, and the choir —

-His meowing would cause fear.
+His hissing could cause fear.

 But singing in the village choir